-In order to actually place bets, you have to be within the borders of a legal state.
+In order to actually place bets, you have to be within the borders of NY.
 Geolocation tracking verifies your location, so you won’t be able to bet if you aren’t there.
-You can manage your account without issue back in NY as you enjoy all of the Sunday Night Football action this season.
+You can manage your account without issue elsewhere as you enjoy all of the Sunday Night Football action this season.

 Who’s playing on Sunday Night Football this week?